 Following its B2B ecommerce-promoting deal with Office Depot earlier this year, Alibaba.com is reaching out to millions of U.S. small and mid-sized businesses with expanded services to help them buy and sell goods and services on its marketplace, Alibaba Group said today.

-The move, along with expanding services from eBay Inc. and other marketplaces, shows that Alibaba and others are not ceding the B2B marketplace business to Amazon Business, the fast-growing B2B portal form Amazon.com Inc. that many companies see as an increasingly dominant player.
+The move, along with expanding services from eBay Inc. and other marketplaces, shows that Alibaba and others are not ceding the B2B marketplace business to Amazon Business, the fast-growing B2B portal from Amazon.com Inc. that many companies see as an increasingly dominant player.
 (Launched in 2015, Amazon Business said last fall it surpassed $10 billion in annualized sales, and industry analysts have projected it will surpass $20 billion within two years.)

 “Alibaba aims to empower entrepreneurs and help them succeed on their own terms,” John Caplan, Head of North America B2B at Alibaba Group, said in announcing the initiative today.
 “With 10 million active business buyers in over 190 countries and regions, we are reshaping B2B commerce by providing the tools and services needed for U.S. SMB companies to compete and succeed in today’s global marketplace.”